priesgo/course-uas-intro-bioinformatics/day_4/hands_on_day4.md

 ### Step 3: add a step to the workflow using the Python annotator

 Create a subfolder `bin` under the folder `src`.
 Then copy your python script into that folder.

+Make sure the first line of your file is `#!/usr/bin/env python` and that the file has execution permissions `chmod +x src/annotation.py`

 You will be able to call the script from a Nextflow process.